ImreOlajos/SID-Article/SID-Article.md

 As you can see on the pinout diagram above the SID chip has a 5-bit address bus through which a theoretical total of 32 internal registers of the chip can be accessed.
-Of the 32 _possible_ registers  29 are actually utilized in the SID chip (addresses 00..1C - addresses 1D-1F are not used).
-On a Commodore 64 these registers are mapped to memory addresses (a.k.a. _Memory-mapped I/O_ ) in the range of `$D400..$D420` (hexadecimal).
+Of the 32 _possible_ registers  29 are actually utilized in the SID chip (addresses `$00..$1C` hexadecimal - addresses `$1D-$1F` are not used).
+On a Commodore 64 these registers are mapped to memory addresses (a.k.a. _Memory- mapped I/O_ ) in the range of `$D400..$D41C` (hexadecimal).
 This means that the Commodore 64 sees the SID at these memory addresses and it can write to the internal registers ('control-bytes') of the SID just like to any other portion of the memory.
 Whenever you write to these addresses you essentially modify the flip-flops inside the SID, which in turn set parameters like pitch, envelope, filter, etc. in real-time.
 Simple, isn't it?
 (With modern hardware mods more SID chips can be added to the C64 and in that case their base-addresses differ from `$D400`.
 There's no set specification, yet, for what address they should reside at.)

 __TODO__: Really?
 I thought the SID file format specifies these addresses?...